-(Updated June 25, 2014) -- Restoration work is complete.
+(Updated Oct.
+8, 2014) -- Restoration work is complete.
 The re-meander of the stream channel is finished, surrounding wetlands restored, and both stormwater facilities are online and functioning.
-The construction of a 1.3-mile trail and boardwalk system is underway, though somewhat delayed by high water, and slated to be completed in summer/fall 2014.
+The construction of a 1.3-mile trail and boardwalk system will be completed in fall/winter 2014.
 A map of the trail system is available near the bottom of the page.

 The MCWD will continue actively maintaining the vegetation until it becomes established.
 The canoe launches at Creekside Park and Louisiana Avenue have been re-constructed and are ready for use, and meet the standards of the Americans with Disabilities Act for accessibility, so all can enjoy this new section of creek.